 The Maple Award is presented to the youth group completing the best tree planting project.
 Tree seedlings are provided for half price to youth groups by the James Harless Foundation, Gilbert through the West Virginia Division of Forestry.

-The \$150 award is made available by Eldon Haught Service Company, Oil and Gas Producer, Smithville and WV Forestry Association, Ripley.
+The \$300 award is made available by Eldon Haught Service Company, Oil and Gas Producer, Smithville, and Chemours Washington Works in Wood County.

-GOVERNOR'S BEAUTIFICATION AWARD
+GOVERNOR'S BEAUTIFICATION AWARDS

 The Governor's Youth Beautification Award is presented to the group that completes the most outstanding job of community litter prevention, clean-up and beautification.

-The \$150 award is made available by WV State Grange, New Milton, Mountaineer Wholesale, Charleston and DuPont Washington Works, Wood County.
+These awards are made available by WV State Grange, New Milton, and Chemours Washington Works, Wood County.
+FIRST PLACE - \$500 SECOND PLACE - \$300 THIRD PLACE - \$200